ng-state/store/release/README.md

 ## Configuration
 <a name="configuration"></a>
-In your app's main module, register store with initial state by using `StoreModule.provideStore(initialState)` ( where initialState is imported function returing plain object ) function to provide them to Angular's injector:
+In your app's main module, register store with initial state by using `StoreModule.provideStore(initialState)` ( where initialState is simple object ) function to provide it to Angular's injector:

 ```ts
 import { NgModule } from '@angular/core'